egh/ledger-autosync/README.rst

 How it works
 ------------

-ledger-autosync stores a unique identifier, (for OFX files, this is a unique ID provided by your institution for each transaction), as metadata in each transaction.
+ledger-autosync stores a unique identifier as metadata with each transaction.
+(For OFX files, this is a unique ID provided by your institution for each transaction.)
 When syncing with your bank, it will check if the transaction exists by running the ledger or hledger command.
 If the transaction exists, it does nothing.
 If it does not exist, the transaction is printed to stdout.

 ofxid/csvid metadata tag
 ~~~~~~~~~~~~~~~~~~~~~~~~

-ledger-autosync stores a metatag with every posting that it outputs to support
+ledger-autosync stores a metatag with every posting that it outputs to
-deduplication.
-This metadata tag is either ``ofxid`` (for OFX imports) or
+support deduplication.
+This metadata tag is either ``ofxid`` (for OFX
-``csvid`` for CSV imports.
+imports) or ``csvid`` for CSV imports.

 Pre-0.4.0 versions of ledger-autosync put this metadata tag in a
 slightly incorrect place, associating the metadata tag with the